notnotmelon/maraxsis/README.md

 ### Etymology

 The name "Maraxsis" draws inspiration from Frank Herbert's Arrakis.
 The two worlds can be considered "equal but opposite".

- - Both lack essential resources—land on Maraxsis, water on Arrakis—making survival difficult.
+Both lack essential resources; land on Maraxsis, water on Arrakis; making survival difficult.
- - Both are dominated by colossal, worm-like apex predators that terrorize their respective environments.

 This connection is mirrored in their names.
 The shared suffixes “-kis” or “-sis” evoke a harsh, guttural sound, hinting at the hostility in these landscapes.